 FinTech innovations in payment methods and customer-merchant transactions have contributed to the overall GDP and job creation.
 The trends of this domain in the last few years have been especially crucial during a time when physical transactions were not feasible.

 The ease with which regulatory compliance and security were also ensured in online transactions was another one of the ways FinTech has been beneficial.
-This article talks about how the year 2022 might shape up to accommodate limitless innovation in FinTech.
+This article talks about how this year might shape up to accommodate limitless innovation in FinTech trends 2022.

 The Most Influential FinTech Trends For 2022